NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/aws/FirmwareContinuousIntegration.rst.txt

 1. Creating a new device and credentials on AWS IoT.
 #.
 Building a firmware that has the device ID hardcoded for the MQTT client ID.
 #.
-Creating an AWS IoT job with the firmware and the credentials, which is selected by the `Firmware CI runner <https://github.com/NordicSemiconductor/cloud-aws-firmware-ci-runner-js>`_.
+Scheduling a run on a self-hosted GitHub Actions runner.
 See :ref:`firmware_ci_runner_setup`.
 #.
 Observing the firmware CI run until completion.
 #.
-Downloading the log result from Amazon S3 bucket.
-#.
 Running assertions against the log result.

-The Firmware CI runner is running on a Raspberry Pi connected to AWS IoT, where it receives the jobs to execute.
+The Firmware CI runner is running on a Raspberry Pi connected to GitHub Actions, where it receives the jobs to execute.
 Following are the actions performed by the Firmware CI runner:

 1. Programming the firmware and the optional credentials using the connected debugger to the connected nRF9160 DK or Thingy:91.
 #.
-Collecting all the log output until one of the following conditions occur:
+Logging all output until one of the following conditions occur:

    a.
 A timeout is reached
    #.
 A stop condition is reached.
 (Wait for a log output to match a string.)
-#.
-Uploading the logs to S3 bucket

 .. note::